Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Introduction

 \section{Introduction}

+\aftersec In this paper, we aim at developing new optimization algorithms to solve nonsmooth constrained convex optimization problems of the form:

+where $g: \R^{p_1} \to \Rext$ and $h : \R^{p_2}\to\Rext$ are two proper, closed and convex functions, $\Ab \in \R^{n\times p_1}$, $\Bb\in\R^{n\times p_2}$, $\cb\in\R^n$ are given, and $p := p_1 + p_2$.
+Although our proposed methods can solve \eqref{eq:constr_cvx} with both smooth and nonsmooth objective functions, we are more interested in the case where both $f$ and $g$ are nonsmooth.
+In this case, we refer to \eqref{eq:constr_cvx} as a ``fully'' nonsmooth problem since, except for convexity, we do not require any structure assumptions on $g$ and $h$ such as Lipschitz gradient or strong convexity.
+Problem \eqref{eq:constr_cvx} covers many prominent applications such as convex feasibility problems \cite{Bauschke2011}, support vector machine \cite{Boyd2011}, matrix completion \cite{Candes2012b}, basis pursuit \cite{Simon2013}, among many others.

+Associated with the primal problem \eqref{eq:constr_cvx}, we also look at the dual problem: where $g^{*}$ and $h^{*}$ are the Fenchel conjugates \cite{Rockafellar1970} of $g$ and $h$, respectively; $d$ is the dual function; $\lbd$ is the dual variable; and $d^\star$ denotes the dual optimal value.
+The convex template \eqref{eq:constr_cvx} also manifests itself when we apply convex splitting techniques to decompose the composite objective $f$ into two terms $g$ and $h$ that are coupled via linear constraints.
+It can also include convex constraints on $\ub$ and $\vb$ via indicators.

-\aftersec Alternating direction methods in convex optimization has regained popularity due to their ability to decentralize data and distribute computation in large-scale problems.
-The underlying theory for the classical alternating direction methods, such as the alternating direction method of multipliers (ADMM) or the alternating minimization algorithm (AMA), is mature as they have their roots from the splitting methods in monotone inclusions and other classical approaches, such as Douglas-Rachford splitting, Dykstra projections, and Hauzageau's methods \cite{alotaibi2014best,Bauschke2011}.
+This paper develops a new primal-dual algorithmic framework to solve \eqref{eq:constr_cvx} which processes $g$ and $h$ in an alternating fashion to obtain approximate numerical solutions.
+The alternating optimization approach has regained popularity due to its ability to decentralize data, decompose problem components, and distribute computation in large-scale problems.
+The underlying theory for the classical alternating optimization methods, such as the alternating direction method of multipliers (ADMM) or the alternating minimization algorithm (AMA), is mature as they have their roots from the splitting methods in monotone inclusions and other classical approaches, such as forward-backward splitting, Douglas-Rachford splitting, Dykstra projections, and Hauzageau's methods \cite{alotaibi2014best,Bauschke2011}.

-Unfortunately, the global convergence rate guarantees for existing methods do not provide a satisfactory answer for the following simple but representative convex problem:

-where $\mathcal{C}_1$ and $\mathcal{C}_2$ are nonempty, closed, and convex sets, and $d_{\mathcal{C}}$ is the Euclidean distance to the set $\mathcal{C}$.
-Note that when $\mathcal{C}_1 \cap \mathcal{C}_2 \ne \emptyset$, \eqref{eq:distance problem} returns a solution at the intersection of the two sets.
-While the existing algorithms provide strong and weak convergence of their iterates for \eqref{eq:distance problem} under different structural assumptions on $\mathcal{C}_{1}$ and $\mathcal{C}_2$, to our best knowledge, none provides an approximate solution to the objective value with rigorously global convergence rate guarantees with a mild set of assumptions.
-In addition, depending the geometry of the sets $\mathcal{C}_{1}$ and $\mathcal{C}_2$, existing methods can exhibit arbitrarily slow convergence.